bapril/ade/README.md

 ## TL;DR version

-An ADE tag in normal text-based communication is made up of a simple case sensitive ASCII string.
-The string starts with the prefix "ADE:".
-Much like the traditional "TLP:", this indicates which system the author wishes to proclaim.
-There are then indicators for each of the three categories, attribute, distribute and excute.
-The first category will indicate the author's choice of attribution requirements.
+An ADE tag in normal text-based communication is made up of a simple case sensitive ASCII URL.
+The prefix will always be "https://$domain/ade/".
+In place of the traditional "TLP:", this indicates which system the author wishes to proclaim.
+The remainder of the URL indicates what permissions and restrictions the author wishes to perscribe.
+These wishes are declared in three categories.
+Attribution, Distribution, and Execution.
+Each category comes with a one character designators.
+This URL will return a detailed breakdown of the tag and the requirements it conveys.

+The first character will indicate the author's choice of attribution requirements.
 For example F = Attribution forbidden, R = Attribution Required, further details of each option will be discussed in greater detail in the per categories files found in this repository.
-The second category designates distribution limits placed on the data.
+The second character designates distribution limits placed on the data.
 Examples here are P = Public distribution (think TLP WHITE), 0 = Recipent only, no redistribution (think TLP RED, "YOUR EYES ONLY").
 Finanlly is the execution category, this indicates what the recipent is permitted to do with the covered information.
 For example "I" indicates that the data is informational only, it is not to be used for blocking, interogated, or reported.
 "A" indicates all actions are permitted.

 ##Rules
 * Categories should avoid Homoglyph characters, lowercase l and upper-case O.